Developing ASP.NET Framework 4.x on macOS with ServBay

 fastcgi-mono-server4

-- Check the output logs in the terminal when starting
+- Check the terminal output when starting

 fastcgi-mono-server4

-- Check the output logs in the terminal when starting
+- Check the terminal output when starting